SWI-Prolog/contrib-protobufs/bootstrap/README.md

-If for some reason you need to redo the bootstrap, you'll very likely need to modify the simple parser - the ".wiredump" files were deleted because I didn't want to keep updating the parser as new features were added to protobufs.
+If for some reason you need to redo the bootstrap, you'll very likely need to modify the simple parser - the ".wiredump" files were deleted because I didn't want to keep updating the parser as new features are added to protobufs.

 The tests are fairly minimal.
 For additional testing, see directory `interop`.